lestrrat-go/openscad/examples/README.md

 somewhat easier than just have a file lying around and be at the mercy of your users knowing how to correctly download and keep track of them.

+Provided you follow the module publishing rules of Go, `mylibrary` and `myawesomemodel` can be in separate repositories, and be maintained by separate people -- they will just use Go's dependency management system and automatically download/update the code.

 # FAQ

 ## Why did you have to create an entire _parser_ just for this?
 Couldn't you just, you know, run `sed` and replace the `include` calls?